 Lankenau Medical Center is a 500-bed community teaching hospital with a strong academic tradition.
 Fellows rotate on both inpatient and outpatient services with the Infectious Diseases physicians of the Delaware Valley Associates, including unique rotations in travel clinic consultation and exposure to private practice.
 Parking is free for fellows.

-Drexel Partnership Comprehensive Care Pratice
+Drexel Partnership Comprehensive Care Practice

 The Drexel Partnership Comprehensive Care Practice (PCCP) is one of two sites where our ID fellows may rotate for their HIV continuity clinic experience.
 PCCP has been a safe haven for many in our local community with HIV/AIDS and has one of the largest ambulatory patient panels.
 PCCP offers an exceptional ambulatory experience inclusive of primary care, gender affirming care, behavioral health and case management.